tanngoc93/wordpress-stack/README.md

 - DNS & firewall prerequisites:
   - Point your domains to the server’s public IP (A/AAAA records) before running Traefik/ACME.
     - Example (Cloudflare): add an `A` record for `domain.com` and another `A` for `www` pointing to your server IP.
 Turn off proxy (orange cloud) if you want ACME HTTP challenge to reach Traefik directly.
-  - Allow inbound ports 80/443 (and 22 for SSH).
-Example on Ubuntu UFW:
+  - Allow inbound ports 80/443.
+Example on Ubuntu UFW (if not already enabled):
     ```bash
-    sudo ufw allow 22
     sudo ufw allow 80
     sudo ufw allow 443
     sudo ufw enable
     ```
   - If your cloud/server provider also has a dashboard firewall (Security Group/VPC rules), open 80 and 443 there too.
 If unsure, check their docs or contact support to confirm HTTP/HTTPS are allowed to this server.
+Keep SSH (22) open in the provider firewall so you can connect; do not add it in ufw if your SSH access is already working.

 ## 2) Configure `/etc/environment`
 Use nano (or your editor) so the variables are loaded for every shell login.